kostola/anthropic-agent/python/README.md

 Based on the main.py file, this is a Python application that implements an AI agent using LangChain...

 You: What tools are available?
-Claude: Based on the code I just read, there is currently one tool available:
+Claude: Based on the code I just read, there are currently two tools available:

-1. **read_file** - This tool allows me to read the contents of files in the working directory...
+1. **read_file** - This tool allows me to read the contents of files in the working directory
+2. **list_files** - This tool allows me to list files and directories at a given path...
 ```

 ## Configuration